Lesson Locked-in accounts

 In some circumstances, you’ll be allowed to withdraw funds before the prescribed retirement age, for reasons such as financial hardships, disability, medical costs, shortened life expectancy, etc.

 The prescribed retirement age and special withdrawal circumstances vary based on the province your account is registered with.
-You can read more about withdrawing from a LIRA here.
+Learn more about withdrawing from a LIRA

 You can diversify and build a portfolio by investing in one or more of the RSP-eligible products below: